zhaone/LaneGCN_ref/README.md

     All the following operations happen in the container.

-3.  now you should be at `/workspace/`of container, then clone this respo to `/workspace/`
+3.  now you should be at `/workspace/`of container, then clone this repo to `/workspace/`

     ```shell
     git clone git@github.com:zhaone/LaneGCN_ref.git